 Absolutely!
 RunCloud runs Fail2Ban (IDS) on port 22/tcp (SSH port) and 34210/tcp (RunCloud’s communication port).
 Any brute force attempts will be met with IP bans.
-If using a password to log into SSH feels insecure, you can add SSH credentials in RunCloud Manager and enable passwordless login to the server settings.
+If using a password to log into SSH feels insecure, you can add SSH credentials in the server settings in the RunCloud Manager and enable passwordless login to the server.

 DDOS mitigation depends on the server infrastructure.
 Please check with your server provider whether they are providing such features.
 However, RunCloud is already configured for SSH DDOS protection for every connected servers.

-Since the new agent update 2.0.7, you are now able to choose web application stack for your site.
-There are two options available.
+Since the RunCloud agent v2.0.7 update, you are now able to choose between two different web application stacks for your site.
+The two options available are:

 1. NGINX + Apache2 Hybrid Stack:

-NGINX works as reverse proxy for Apache2.
-Different from most setup, this stack doesn’t fully proxying Apache2.
-NGINX is really best at serving static content.
-By using this stack, your static files (eg: css,js,images,fonts) will be served by NGINX.
-If it is PHP, NGINX will pass it to Apache2 and the request will be pass to PHP-FPM.
-This setup is great if you are leveraging on .htaccess.
+NGINX works as a reverse proxy for Apache2.
+Different from most setups, this stack doesn’t fully proxy Apache2.
+NGINX is really best at serving static content, so by using this stack, your static files (e.g. css, js, images, fonts) will be served by NGINX.
+Whereas PHP requests will be passed from NGINX to Apache2 and then on to PHP-FPM.
+This setup is great if you are wanting to leverage custom .htaccess rules.

 2. Native NGINX Stack:

 Your sites will be fully controlled by NGINX.
-If it is PHP files, NGINX will pass it to FastCGI to communicate with PHP-FPM.
+NGINX will pass any PHP requests to FastCGI to communicate with PHP-FPM.
 This stack doesn’t support .htaccess.
-If you are going to do rewrite or including your own config, you can extend NGINX config by following this example.
+If you are going to include rewrite rules or your own custom configurations you can extend our NGINX config by following this example.

-Both stack use PHP-FPM to serve your PHP files.
+Both stacks use PHP-FPM to serve your PHP files.

-Using our own repository will enable RunCloud to roll custom configurations for NGiNX, Apache and PHP.
+Using our own repository enables us to roll custom RunCloud configurations for NGiNX, Apache and PHP.
 This also helps us to control the software updates in order to provide you with the latest and best version of the software available, alongside the best configurations for them.
 For PHP, each server can only run a single version of PHP.
-RunCloud has multiple PHP versions, hence we need to compile our own software.hence we need to compile our own software.
+RunCloud has multiple PHP versions, hence we need to compile our own software.

 The software installed on your server is required to run RunCloud, however, much of that software remains inactive until you enable it through the RunCloud panel.